 Whilst the MA retains a central focus on the future of organised labour to represent the interests of workers globally, the new programme explores the role of allied social movements in providing alternative and/or supplementary means to organise and represent the wide, diverse interests of labour and citizens.

 Embedded throughout the MA is a recognition that in a rapidly changing networked and digital world, gender and other overlapping identities exercise a powerful influence on our individual and collective behaviours.
 Consequently, students will benefit from an interdisciplinary approach based on labour and development studies, global political economy and sociology delivered through radical and critical teaching and learning.
 This is rooted in the commitment of Ruskin College to self-development and the empowerment through education and learning, and is built into the MA as part of the learner journey.
 Students are required to reflect on this systematically and critically throughout the programme.
 A self-reflexive commentary, based on students’ personal journals forms part of a practice-based portfolio which concludes the assessment for the Professional Postgraduate Certificate stage of the MA.

-The MA GLSC has five modules.
-The five modules are structured to allow you to complete the MA flexibly.
-This means you can exit the MA at the postgraduate certificate (PGCert) stage or postgraduate diploma (PGDip) stage.
-This may suit students with limited time to complete the MA or those who wish to obtain or refresh certain subject knowledge and skills.
-If students wish to acquire the award of MA they will need to complete the whole programme.
+The MA Global Labour and Social Change has five modules, they are structured to allow you to complete the MA flexibly.
+The programme also allows you to exit the at the postgraduate certificate (PGCert) stage, which may suit students with limited time to complete the programme, or those who wish to obtain or refresh certain subject knowledge and skills.
+If students wish to acquire the full award of MA they will need to complete the whole programme.

 Part One Modules: Postgraduate Certificate